madelineloui/ovdsat/README.md

 │   └── ...
 ...
 ```
+To generate splits for new datasets using `data/voc2coco.ipynb` (see section with heading "Generate splits for N=5,10,30, finetune, and validation")<br /><br />
 Notice that the train_coco_finetune_val.json corresponds to a small subset of training data from the used dataset that is used as validation set during training, so that no real validation data is used as such.

 #### Weights